Best phablets 2014: The best big-screened phones to buy right now

-Phones have been getting larger, looking to bring you more of what you love: a bigger, better, experience.
-They have become devices that want to give you the ultimate in entertainment, the ultimate in productivity, the ultimate smartphone experience in a package that you can easily take with you on the move.
+Phones have been getting larger, looking to bring you more of what you love: a bigger, better experience.
+They have become devices designed to give you the ultimate in entertainment, the ultimate in productivity, the ultimate smartphone experience in a package to easily take with you on the move.

 Phablet (noun): A smartphone having a screen size that is intermediate between a typical smartphone and a tablet. (def)

 Phablets have fought their way into a space of their own, a hinterland of temptation.
 The definition of a phablet is still something of a grey area: we would say the Xperia Z1 and the LG G2 don't fall into this category despite the relative body and screen size they offer, they are smartphones; equally, the Huawei MediaPad 7 Vogue or the Asus Fonepad are too big and we class those as tablets, even though they make calls.

 Should you be drawn in and go big, or stick with the firmly pocketable?
 Here we run through your phablet choices, so if you've decided to go big, you've come to the right place.
 There will undoubtedly be more large-screen devices in 2014 - some of which we've seen teased already, such as the Huawei Ascend Mate 2 and P6S - but here we round up the best phablet devices based on what we've reviewed in full.

 The HTC One max gives you a great 1920 x 1080 display (373ppi) spread over 5.9-inches, adorned with Android 4.3 and Sense 5.5, so it's totally up to date.
 The display is excellent, delivering authentic colours and great viewing angles.